 ECONOMIC SUSTAINABILITY

-Community members in Bungoma Country are educated by Jubilee Farms in Kenya on the importance of planting bananas as a source of food and food production to sustain the economy.
+Community members in Bungoma County for Western Kenya and Lira in Nortehn Uganda are educated on the importance of food security, the source of food and food production to sustain the economy.

 We believe in the infinite potential of all the people, we trust in their strength and their missive knowledge, skills and experience.
 We help people to find ways to provide for their families, upgrade their living standard, build strong communities, and effect positive social change for future generations.
 At GLNS we organize dialogue, and education on sustainability and we integrate social services for vulnerable groups to help themselves improve their livelihoods, balance inequities, promote healthy societies, foster social inclusion and economic development.
 We support communities to reach their social, environmental, economic, innovative and creative potential